+When the baby is born, the surrogate and their partner, if they have one, are legally considered its parents.
 A court order is required to transfer parentage of a baby born through a surrogacy arrangement.
 The process of obtaining a parentage order is different in each state and territory, so it is best to get legal advice before entering into an arrangement.

 Offering to carry a baby for someone else to raise is a very generous act.
 Before making any decisions, it's important to understand the process and know your rights.
 If you have a partner and children, they will also need to be considered and included in discussions.
 It's a big decision.
 Take your time.

 It's important to think carefully about the physical and emotional implications of carrying a baby for someone else.
-Think about your relationship with the parents and your future relationship with the child.
+Think about your relationship with the intended parents and your future relationship with the child.

 Looking after yourself

-Being pregnant can be tiring, so it's important to take care of yourself and to discuss with health professionals any concerns you might have before and during the pregnancy.
+It's important to take care of yourself and to discuss with health professionals any concerns you might have before and during the pregnancy.

 Pregnancy can affect your emotional wellbeing and relationships.
 Maintaining healthy relationships can provide support during the pregnancy and after the birth.

-If you need advice or emotional support about being a surrogate, talk to a Pregnancy Birth and Baby maternal child care nurse on 1800 882 436.
+If you need advice or emotional support about being a surrogate, talk to a Pregnancy Birth and Baby maternal child care nurse.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: December 2019
+Last reviewed: June 2022